curvegrid/go-ethereum-wiki/Command-Line-Options.md

 GLOBAL OPTIONS:
-   --unlock                                     Unlock a given account untill this programs exits (address:password) --bootnodes                                  Space-separated enode URLs for discovery bootstrap --datadir "/$HOME/Library/Ethereum"     Data directory to be used --port "30303"                               Network listening port --logfile                                    Send log output to a file --logformat "std"                            "std" or "raw"
+   --unlock                                     Unlock a given account untill this programs exits (address:password) --bootnodes                                  Space-separated enode URLs for discovery bootstrap --datadir "$HOME/Library/Ethereum"           Data directory to be used --jspath "."
+JS library path to be used with console and js subcommands --port "30303"                               Network listening port --logfile                                    Send log output to a file --logformat "std"                            "std" or "raw"